romm/formz/Documentation/06-IntegratorManual/Configuration.rst

 HTML block
 ^^^^^^^^^^

-You can insert, directly in your template, a HTML block which contains the template.
+You can insert, directly in your template, a HTML block that contains the template.
 The block container must have the attribute ``formz-message-template="1"``.

 By convention, this container should be a tag ``<script>`` of type ``text/template``.